Beaches

 - Plan ahead by visiting ontarioparks.com

-- Consider visiting during off-peak times, such as through the week
+- Consider visiting during off-peak times, such as throughout the week

 - Arrive at your destination early in the day